openaps/AndroidAPSdocs/docs/EN/SettingUpAaps/Preferences.md

 [Superbolus](https://www.diabetesnet.com/diabetes-technology/blue-skying/super-bolus/) is a concept to "borrow" some insulin from basal rate in the next two hours to prevent spikes.
 It is different from *super micro bolus*!

 Use with caution and do not enable until you learn what it really does.
 Basically, the basal for the next two hours is added to the bolus and a two hour zero-temp activated. **AAPS looping functions will be disabled - so use with care!
-If you use SMB **AAPS** looping functions will be disabled according to your settings in ["Max minutes of basal to limit SMB to"](../DailyLifeWithAaps/KeyAapsFeatures.md#max-minutes-of-basal-to-limit-smb-to), if you do not use SMB looping functions will be disabled for two hours.** Details on super bolus can be found [here](https://www.diabetesnet.com/diabetes-technology/blue-skying/super-bolus).
+If you use SMB **AAPS** looping functions will be disabled according to your settings in ["Max minutes of basal to limit SMB to"](#KeyAapsFeatures-max-minutes-of-basal-to-limit-smb-to), if you do not use SMB looping functions will be disabled for two hours.** Details on super bolus can be found [here](https://www.diabetesnet.com/diabetes-technology/blue-skying/super-bolus).

 ## Treatment safety

+(preferences-patient-type)=
 ### Patient type

 - Safety limits are set based on the age you select in this setting.